TrainWeb.org Facebook Page

 CLRV #4124 is still on TTC property.
 The car is to be used as a work car of sorts.
 I have seen #4124 at the carhouse, but like #4081, I haven’t been able to get a good shot of it so in the meantime here’s a picture of #4124 on the last day of CLRV operation in Toronto.

 CLRV #4170 is also owned by the American Mining Museum alongside #4024.
-Like #4024 it is being held at the Halton County Radial Railway Museum until the cars can go to Ohio.
+Like #4024 it was held at the Halton County Radial Railway Museum until 2023 when the car was moved to Ohio.
 I visited the car at Halton County back in 2021.

 CLRV #4178 was the last CLRV the general public could ride.
 A few months before the end of service, the car was done up as an art car.
 Both the inside and outside of the car was decorated.
 Its paint scheme reminds me of a special paint scheme CLRV #4000 wore in 1984 for Ontario’s birthday.